sheffield-bioinformatics-core/periscope/README.md

 So if you put `./SAMPLE1` for this argument outputs will go in the current working directory prefixed by "SAMPLE1".

+## `/tmp` Issues

+If you have issues with `tmp` this is because pybedtools writes there. v0.0.3 contains a fix, and you can also specify `--tmp` and redirect this somewhere else

 # Pipeline overview